vladimirice/ucom.backend/documentation/notebook/CURRENT_TASK_DOCS.md

 ### Create a multiSignature community
 Autotests are [here: Smoke - new organization as a multi-signature](../../test/integration/organizations/organizations-create-update-transactions.test.ts)
+Please, notice that `random` is a dedicated method for the auto-tests.
+You should ask user for the new account_name and keys like for the regular registration.

 Textual description:
 * Create a new multi-signature account completely on the frontend.